TwitchLib/TwitchLib/README.md

 - TwitchLibExample - This project is included in this repo as a master example project.
 - PFCKrutonium's [TwitchieBot](https://github.com/PFCKrutonium/TwitchieBot) - This project implements the bot using VisualBasic.

-### Libraries Utilized
+### Libraries/Dependencies Utilized
-- Newtonsoft.Json - JSON parsing class.
+- Newtonsoft.Json (7.0.1) - JSON parsing class.
 Used to parse Twitch API calls.
-- SmartIRC4Net - Base IRC class.
-- WebSocket4Net - Base Socket class.

 ### Support/Discussion
 The Twitch Discord server has a #developer channel that has constant discussion about developing for the Twitch platform.
 You can likely get support and discuss ideas there.
 A link is below: